Last updated on December 10, 2025

 Destroying all enchantments is a very narrow effect, so although it’s powerful sometimes, Back to Nature is best left in your sideboard.
 This changes if you can profit from the destruction of said enchantments or if your deck is a toolbox with powerful but narrow effects.
 The card would be maindeckable in EDH if it also destroyed artifacts, so it’s a metagame call.

 Cards like Fog are usually bad because they don’t change the board state, only preventing the damage that’s being dealt in that turn.
 Tangle goes a step further, locking the creatures down for another turn.
-Tangle is basically a Fog for two turns, which is much better than only one.
+Tangle is basically a fog for two turns, which is much better than only one.
+Twice as good, you might say.

 Benefactor's Draught is an almost strictly better Vitalize.
 You’ll draw a card after casting it no matter what, it combos with your mana dorks and creatures that have tap abilities, and you can even use this to help a player during combat in EDH.
 Do you want to be able to block and survive?
-Now you can, but give me cards instead.
+Now you can, but what are you going to do for me?

 In typal decks, particularly elf decks, For the Ancestors can give you a bunch of cards.
 If you can get three hits out of six, it’s already an awesome deal.

 Besides the ramp and color fixing it provides, the best part of Harrow is the ability to trigger landfall at instant speed.
-Since you send a land to your graveyard, it has cool implications in The Gitrog Monster EDH decks or Titania, Protector of Argoth decks that have a need to protect the graveyard.
+Since you send a land to your graveyard, it has cool implications in The Gitrog Monster EDH decks or Titania, Protector of Argoth decks.

-Once a very slow instant that saw Standard play, and a spell only playable in Limited, Hunter's Insight is now a solid card draw spell in EDH, especially in decks that want to attack with beefy creatures or that have big commanders with trample.
+Once a very slow instant that saw Standard play, and a frequent reprint, Hunter's Insight is now a solid card draw spell in EDH, especially in decks that want to attack with beefy creatures or that have big commanders with trample.

 Kindred Summons is very expensive, but the bonus it provides is huge.
 You’ll need to have some creatures of the same type, which is attainable in typal decks or token decks.
 If you can put 2-3 creatures into play reliably it’s worth it, and it only gets better from there.